 Drug or alcohol use

-Causing self-injury (cutting, burning, or bruising oneself on purpose)
+Causing self-injury (cutting, burning, or bruising on purpose)

 What’s the next step?

-You’ve taken your child to a healthcare provider and gotten a diagnosis of depression.
-What now?
-Left untreated, depression can cause many problems.
-It can lead to drug and alcohol abuse and risk-taking behavior.
-It can make the development of other mental health problems more likely.
-And it is a risk factor for suicide.
+After a diagnosis of depression in your teen, the next step is deciding how to treat it.
+If not treated, depression can cause many problems.
+It can lead to drug and alcohol abuse.
+It can lead to risk-taking behavior.
+It can make other mental health problems more likely.
+And it's a risk factor for suicide.
 But treatment can help.
-Your child’s healthcare provider may refer your teen to a mental-health professional for evaluation and treatment.
+The healthcare provider may refer your teen to a mental health provider.
+This provider can talk with you and your teen about the best ways to treat depression.

 How is depression treated?